addama/poker_hand_analysis/README.md

 # Poker Hand Analysis Library

-This library is a proof of concept for finding the current and future state of a given poker hand of any size between 2 and 7 cards.
+This library is a proof of concept for finding the current and future state of a given poker hand of any size between 2 and 7 cards, assuming Ace-high Texas Hold-em style poker.
 Attention has been paid to reducing the number of loops, but there is always room for improvement.

 Most of the analysis is fairly straightforward, thanks to some state qualities being mutually exclusive, e.g. if you have a single duplicate, you cannot have a straight or a flush until held cards exceed 5.
 The bulk of the work went into using bitmasks to find straights in ordered sequences of cards.